connexcs/docs/docs/customer/routing.md

     ```

 !!! warning "Using Rate Cards for multiple countries"
-    Ingress Routing isn't independently aware of the card type you are using or,  more specifically, the appropriate dial strings it needs to send.
-For example, if you are using both UK and US cards, you need to enter appropriate dial strings in the routes you set up for each card type.
+    Ingress Routing isn't independently aware of the card type you are using or,  more specifically, the appropriate dial strings it needs to send.<br>For example, if you are using both UK and US cards, you need to enter appropriate dial strings in the routes you set up for each card type.

 + **Enabled**: The route can be easily enabled and [disabled](https://docs.connexcs.com/customer/routing/#disabled-routes) here.

 ### Price Limits

 + **Capped Rate** and **Provider Capped Rate**: Set the maximum cost of a call.
-Calls that exceed the set rate won't be connected.
-Ex: For customers with flat rate accounts, which are allowed to dial all UK numbers but premium numbers, you would set the Provider Capped Rate at 0.01, so any call that the provider might charge over that amount would not be completed.
+Calls that exceed the set rate won't be connected.<br>For example, for customers with flat rate accounts, which are allowed to dial all UK numbers but premium numbers, you would set the Provider Capped Rate at 0.01, so any call that the provider might charge over that amount would not be completed.

 + **Profit Assurance**: When `Enabled`, only calls that are profitable will be allowed; any call that costs more than the retail rate won't be allowed to complete.
-This is particularly useful for A-Z routes or NPA-NXX [rate cards](https://docs.connexcs.com/rate-card-building/).
-Keep in mind that enabling this adds additional Post-dial delay (PDD) to the call.
+This is particularly useful for A-Z routes or NPA-NXX [rate cards](https://docs.connexcs.com/rate-card-building/). <br>Keep in mind that enabling it adds additional Post-dial delay (PDD) to the call.

 + **Block Connect Cost**: Block any call that has a connection fee.